benstemon/davidsonii_F2_ddRAD/README.md

 ## Working directly from pre-demuxed data
 * data demultiplexed by Kate Ostevik using Sabre script (should link that here)
-* Two parent individuals (DNT and PP) appear to have proper RE overhang, with an additional 'C' base at the beginning.
-This pattern is not apparent in the F2 data (either raw or demux files)

 ## Preprocessing: Approach 1 (fastp -> stacks, no trimming, attempting cut site recovery)
 ### Filter Illumina adapters and fix bases in read overlap with [fastp](https://github.com/OpenGene/fastp)